imdrasil/jennifer.cr/docs/migration.md

 ```crystal
 execute("ALTER TABLE addresses CHANGE street st VARCHAR(20)")
 ```

 All changes are executed one by one so you also could add data changes here (in `up` method) but if execution of `up` method fails - `down` method will be called and all process will stop - be ready for such behavior.

 To be sure that your db is up to date before run tests of your application, add `Jennifer::Migration::Runner.migrate`.

 #### Enum

 Now enums are supported as well but it has different implementation for adapters.
-For mysql is enought just write down all values:
+For mysql is enough just write down all values:

 ```crystal
 create_table(:contacts) do |t|
   t.enum(:gender, values: ["male", "female"])
 end
 ```

-Postgres provide much more flexible and complex behaviour.
+Postgres provide much more flexible and complex behavior.
 Using it you need to create it firstly:

 ```crystal
 create_enum(:gender_enum, ["male", "female"])